 You'll start by prying out the push pin retaining clip at the front edge of the speaker/grille panel.
 Gently pry out the panel to release three metal clips, then remove the panel.
 Remove four 7mm screws securing the speaker, remove the speaker, and install the new one.
 Test, check, then start putting everything back together.

-As noted previously, the coupe's side panel speakers have not been researched.
+As noted previously, the hardtop's side panel speakers have not been researched.
 But the process is probably very similar, if not identical, to the convertible.
 Then again, we could be wrong.
 If so, tell us below.
 We'd love to hear from you.

 Tools needed: Panel tool, 7mm socket, ratchet and extension

 This is not a huge space, obviously, so a powered sub might be your best choice (Crutchfield Research Photo)

 The amount of bass you can stuff into your Corvette depends on the Corvette you have.
 If you want to install a subwoofer box in a coupe, for example, you have a 35" W x 11" H x 35" D space to work with.
 That's not much, but it's still more than the 45" W x 10" D x 22" H space you have in the convertible or hardtop.